Menu

 What is social prescribing?

 Social Prescribing is a means of connecting people to the Voluntary and Community Sector to support their health and wellbeing and occasionally to navigate statutory services.
-Examples of social needs that Social Prescribers can support include:
+Examples of social prescribing needs include;

 • Debt and financial difficulties